Documentation

 </ion-content>

-Then we open src/app/home/home.page.ts and add our player code:
+We now open src/app/home/home.page.ts and add our player configuration:

 import { Component, OnInit } from '@angular/core';